-(2) Represents cash-settled stock appreciation rights awarded to Mr. Reed and Ms. Seppi with respect to shares of the Bank's common stock.
+(2) Represents cash-settled stock appreciation rights awarded to Ms. Del Secco, Mr. Reed and Ms. Seppi with respect to shares of the Bank's common stock.
 The vesting schedule of the stock appreciation rights is 20% at each anniversary of the grant date with a final term of ten years.
+Mr. Brush stock appreciation rights vested 10,000 immediately and 10,000 for each of the following two years.